 Do your sums

 There can be a real art and discipline to saving, while the best way to see your pile of cash grow consistently is to save a set amount each month.
 This needs to be a figure that’s comfortable enough for you to commit to without putting too much pressure on yourself.
-So for example, let’s say you need £12,000 for your deposit.
+So, for example, let’s say you need £12,000 for your deposit.
 Saving around £330 a month will see you reach your target in three years.
 If that sounds like too much, you could aim to buy in four years by saving £250 a month.
 Pick the best savings account you can with the highest interest rate possible with the access you need, set up a monthly direct debit or standing order, and remember you can always make extra payments or increase your monthly amount if you come into some money or get a promotion at work.

 If you’re aged between 18 and 40, you can save up to £4,000 a year into a Lifetime ISA.
-Another government scheme that’s aimed at people saving for either their first house or their retirement, you can get a 25% bonus of up to £1,000 a year if you save the maximum amount.
+A government scheme that’s aimed at people saving for either their first house or their retirement, you can get a 25% bonus of up to £1,000 a year if you save the maximum amount.
 You can claim the bonus each year until you’re 50, but you’ll have to pay a 25% charge if you withdraw money before you’re 60, or if you use it for anything other than buying your first home, unless you’re terminally ill.

 Trim your monthly outgoings

 Whether you’re partial to dining out in fancy restaurants or sipping cocktails in upmarket bars, there are lots of ways you can bring down your outgoings.
 Shunning restaurants and takeaways in favour of cooking your own meals is a sure-fire way to save some cash.
-The same goes for inviting some friends round to your house rather than going on a night out, or limiting your daily coffee intake to just the one cup before you leave for work in the morning.
+The same goes for inviting some friends round to your house rather than going on a night out or limiting your daily coffee intake to just the one cup before you leave for work in the morning.
 Can you make your own lunch, do without the odd luxury item at the supermarket, or hold off on upgrading your phone or even car for now?
 Take a look at your own personal spending habits and you could quickly save a large amount.

 Move in with your parents